Cyrus-Kiprop/private-events/README.md

     ```
 5. First time users should register on the index page

-6. After registration, login to view, create, delete and update your  posts.
+6. After registration, login to view, create, and organise events.

-7. Non members can only view existing post but dont have create, delete and
+7. Non members can only view existing events but dont have create event
-   update priviledges.
+   priviledges

 ## Authors